bchadfield/chadfield-blog/src/posts/2013-03-31-attaching-pdfs-to-emails-with-prawn-and-rails.md

 end
 ```

-I’m using a dynamic file name for the PDF, so the client and copywriter have a reference.
+I'm using a dynamic file name for the PDF, so the client and copywriter have a reference.
 The actual attachment is a single line.

 There you have it.
-I&#8217;ll be using this same technique for creating invoices and subscription agreements.
+I'll be using this same technique for creating invoices and subscription agreements.

-Here’s the list of resources that guided me:
+Here's the list of resources that guided me:

 *   <a href="http://railscasts.com/episodes/153-pdfs-with-prawn-revised" target="_blank">Railscast</a>
 *   <a href="http://prawn.majesticseacreature.com/manual.pdf" target="_blank">Prawn documentation</a>